Cycling the Danube River Path — Planning Guide

 Touring Bike vs Gravel Bike

 Gravel bikes work perfectly well if that’s what you have.
-A Specialized Diverge or Canyon Grail with 40mm tyres will handle everything the Danube path throws at you.
-Just fit a rear rack — the Tubus Cargo is compatible with most gravel frames that have rack eyelets, and at €85 it’s the best value load-carrying addition you can make.
+A Specialized Diverge or Canyon Grail with 40mm tyres handles everything the Danube path throws at you.
+Just fit a rear rack.
+The Tubus Cargo is compatible with most gravel frames that have rack eyelets — at €85, it’s probably the best value load-carrying addition you can make.

 Navigation — Apps That Actually Help